Luxembourg: Risk Assessment

-- Skilled, multi-lingual workforce
+- Skilled multilingual workforce

-- High-quality infrastructure, business-friendly regulation
+- High-quality infrastructure; business-friendly regulation

-- Performing international financial centre
+- Important international financial center

 - High standard of living

-- Highly dependent on large financial sector
+- Highly dependent on a large financial sector

-- Economy vulnerable to euro zone economic cycle
+- Economy vulnerable to eurozone economic conditions

-- Future fiscal impact of ageing population
+- Long-term budgetary impact of an aging population